Weather Underground: Greenwich Village townhouse explosion

 Weather Underground members Diana Oughton, Ted Gold, Terry Robbins, Wilkerson, and Kathy Boudin were making bombs in a Greenwich Village townhouse on March 6, 1970, when one of the bombs detonated.
 Oughton, Gold, and Robbins were killed; Wilkerson and Boudin escaped unharmed.

-These bombs were made to target a Non-Commissioned Officer (NCO) dance at Fort Dix, which would be attended by non-commissioned officers and their companions, as well as Butler Library at Columbia University.
+These bombs were made to target a Non-Commissioned Officer (NCO) dance at Fort Dix, as well as Butler Library at Columbia University.
 An FBI report stated that they had enough explosives to "level ... both sides of the street".
 Weather Underground leadership members Bill Ayers, Bernardine Dohrn, and Jeff Jones claimed the planned bombings of the Fort Dix NCO dance and Columbia University building were a rogue operation led by more extreme Greenwich Village townhouse residents, Ayers singling out Terry Robbins.
 However, later researchers concluded Weather Underground leaders planned and approved the bombings of an NCO dance, a Columbia University building, and several bombings in Detroit which were defused by the Detroit Police aided by informant Larry Grathwohl.

-The site of the Village explosion was the former residence of Charles Merrill, co-founder of the Merrill Lynch brokerage firm, and the childhood home of his son James Merrill.
-James Merrill memorialized the event in his poem 18 West 11th Street, the address of the brownstone townhouse.